9/11 Commission Report: Public diplomacy and War on Terror

-The 9/11 Commission Report states that "long-term success demands the use of all the elements of national power: diplomacy, intelligence, covert action, law enforcement, economic policy, foreign aid, public diplomacy, and homeland defense."
-Quantitative numbers will not defeat the terrorists and insurgents; however the objectives of defeating the enemy need to be specific enough so that the public can determine whether the goals are being met.
-In order to defeat an insurgency, one must promote a stronger ideology, value system, and security environment, than the opposition.
-The 9/11 Commission emphasizes the use of public diplomacy.
-Defeating insurgents and terrorists is not based on traditional war tactics; it encompasses a national strategic effort that employs all elements of national power.
+The 9/11 Commission Report stated that "long-term success demands the use of all the elements of national power: diplomacy, intelligence, covert action, law enforcement, economic policy, foreign aid, public diplomacy, and homeland defense."
+Quantitative numbers alone would not defeat the terrorists and insurgents, the report stated.
+The objectives of defeating the enemy needed to be specific enough so that the public could determine whether the goals were being met.
+The 9/11 Commission Report emphasized that in order to defeat an insurgency, one needed to promote a stronger ideology, value system, and security environment, than the opposition.
+The 9/11 Commission also emphasized the use of public diplomacy.
+Furthermore, the report stated that defeating insurgents and terrorists "is not based on traditional war tactics, but encompasses a national strategic effort that employs all elements of national power."

 In 2003, the U.S. government began to prioritize political and cultural support for the counterinsurgency efforts in Afghanistan.
 An Afghan regional official claimed that Afghanistan was on the right track for a stable government and begged the United States not to leave the theater, claiming that Afghanistan would lose progress if the U.S. withdrew their political support and local outreach to the public.

-According to the 9/11 Commission, conducting public diplomacy with the local population of Afghanistan is necessary for long-term success within the country.
-The report states, "A former Under Secretary of the State for Public Diplomacy and both chairmen of the 9/11 Commission expressed the view that public diplomacy tools are at least as important in the war on terrorism as military tools and should be given equal state and increased funding."
+According to the 9/11 Commission, conducting public diplomacy with the local population of Afghanistan was necessary for long-term success within the country.
+The report stated that, "A former under secretary of the state for public diplomacy and both chairmen of the 9/11 Commission expressed the view that public diplomacy tools are at least as important in the war on terrorism as military tools and should be given equal state and increased funding."

-The 9/11 Commission states that currently the United States envisions an eventual Afghan government that is able to build a national army, coordinate infrastructure, and coordinate public services in major provinces throughout the country.
-The 9/11 Commission also suggests an increased effort in the U.S. State Department and the international community to become involved with "the rule of law and contain rampant crime and narcotics trafficking" in the area.
-However, in order to carry out these long-term goals the U.S. should rely on civilian-military teams to reach out to the population and listen to their concerns and implement them with the Afghan government effectively.
+The 9/11 Commission stated that the United States envisioned an eventual Afghan government that was able to build a national army, coordinate infrastructure, and coordinate public services in major provinces throughout the country.
+The 9/11 Commission also suggested an increased effort in the U.S. State Department and the international community to "become involved with the rule of law and to contain the rampant crime and narcotics trafficking in the area."
+However, in order to carry out these long-term goals the U.S. should rely on civilian-military teams to reach out to the local population and listen to their concerns and implement them with the Afghan government effectively, the report stated.